textileio/community/docs/a-tour-of-textile.md

 - `id`: Your embedded IPFS node's peer ID, which is unique on the network
 - `address`: Your wallet account's address (public key), which can be shared with other account peers

+!!! hint
     Addresses always start with a "P" for "public".
 Account _seeds_ (private keys) always start with an "S" for "secret", which should help you remember which one to keep secret.

 !!! info
     Textile uses an [ed25519](https://ed25519.cr.yp.to/) [HD wallet](https://en.bitcoinwiki.org/wiki/Deterministic_wallet) and IPFS peer IDs because they provide fast key generation, signing, and verification.
 These properties become important on less powerful devices like phones.